 A virtualized reference junction is a junction that either contains an endpoint reference (EPR) or universal resource locator (URL) that points to a secondary service, like a Replica Location Service (RLS), for name-to-address resolution given a context unique (potentially global) logical name.
+Each virtualized reference junction MUST therefore reference one or more logical names and MAY identify the corresponding resolution context for each logical name respectively.
+If a resolution context is not specified, the service MUST attempt to resolve the logical name using its companion Resource Endpoint Resolution Service; therefore the default logical name resolution context is the service's companion Resource Endpoint Resolution Service.
 This specification does not mandate a required format for the target property value of a virtualized reference.
 In other words, the format of the EPR is not mandated.

-This RNS specification includes the description of a non-hierarchical name-to-address resolution service, defined in an independent port type that facilitates simple logical name resolution as an optional adjunct service. (see RNS Resolver Service)
+This RNS specification includes the description of a non-hierarchical name-to-address resolution service, defined in an independent port type that facilitates simple logical name resolution as an optional adjunct service. (see Resource Endpoint Resolution Service)